redhat-plumbers-in-action/storypointer/README.md

 ## Description

-Simple CLI tool that provides interactive interface to quicly set priority and story points for your JIRA issues.
-No need to open JIRA web interface.
+Simple CLI tool that provides an interactive interface to quickly set priority and story points for your JIRA issues.
+No need to open the JIRA web interface.

 ## Usage